Medieval Lords played a significant role in Medieval times *They filled an important role in the feudal system

 Land was essentially given to those who served their Medieval lord well.
 The feudal system was all about granting land to the most dedicated individuals, from the king to his vassals to their vassal’s subordinates to ordinary peasants.

-The Medieval lord’s territory could cover an entire town and everything within.
+The Medieval lord’s territory could cover an entire area and everything within.
 In exchange for their loyalty and service, the Medieval lord offered villagers protection and safety.
 One of the Medieval lord’s most important duties was to serve the king and he did so by paying his taxes and supplying him with his finest soldiers.

 Medieval Lords and The King